karen-bu/m2-0225-code-solutions/react-multiple-components/react-multiple-components-quiz-notes.md

 5. Add inverse data flow

 - How does data flow in React?
-  Data in React can flow from parent to child using props, or from child to parent using state setters.
+  Data in React can flow from parent to child using props.

 - How can children components modify state in their parents?
   Children components can modify state in their parents by using functions on event handlers.